Michael-Cowie/Notes/Math/calculus/derivatives.md

 ## Chain Rule — Differentiating Composite Functions

 Many functions are not formed from a single operation, but instead contain multiple layers of functions nested insde one another.
 These are known as **composite functions**.
 A composite function occurs when the output of one function becomes the input of another function.
+The chain rule is used whenever one function is applied to the output of another function.
 A general composite function is written as

 ```math
 f(g(x))